fbrownp/ml-churn/README.md

 ## Main findings
 ### Clustering model
-From the clustering analysis, the main findings correspond to the main characteristics of **3 groups of clients**, where the behaviour of clusters is summarized using **SHAP values**.
-From the results it is observable that the **5 most important features** in the clustering model are:
+From the clustering analysis, the main findings correspond to the main characteristics of **4 groups of clients**, where the behaviour of clusters is summarized using **SHAP values** with the **Clustered results** as `y`.
+From the results it is observable that the **5 most important features for clustering** are `PCA` values related to numerical quantities and `Dependents-No` category, among the `PCA` related variables we can find special relation with:
 - **TotalCharges**: The total charges amount that clients have paid.
 - **MonthlyCharges**: The amount of charges a client pays monthly.
 - **tenure**: The amount of time a client have been using the company services.
 - **InternetService_No**: Amount of clients that do not have internet service.
-- **Partner**: Binary value to determine whether a client have a partner or not.